UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 or [Firefox](https://www.mozilla.org/en-US/firefox/)
 are supported.

-Select Load --> Open.
+Select File --> Open.
 Choose the file you downloaded.
 The design should look similar to the first screenshot in the tutorial.